Who regulates property management companies in the UK?

 The Property Ombudsman deals with all sorts of organisations within the property industry including estate agents, letting agents, and property management companies.
 They have several membership obligations that members must follow & are available for customers to contact should they be unhappy with how a complaint has been dealt with by the company in question.

 RICS deal with the Rules of Conduct surrounding property management as well as offering advice for handling complaints and the minimum standard expected for UK residential properties.
-They have a range of resources available to landlords including the 2015 Private Rented Sector Code which advices on how to run residential property companies in England and Wales.
+They have a range of resources available to landlords including the 2015 Private Rented Sector Code which advises on how to run residential property companies in England and Wales.

 How Much Do Property Management Companies Charge?